githubtraining/training-manual/book/managers/21_workflows.md

 #### Project 5: More complex deployment pipeline
 We want automatic deploys to production from master, but more importantly, we want a deployment pipeline.
 We want review apps to be spun up automatically from each pull request, so we can immediately get review from everyone.
 Then, once it's merged into the `development` branch, we want it to automatically go to the development server, and when it's in `master`, to go to production.

-### Key Questions
-- How many organization accounts should you have?
-How many do you have?
-- How do you decide when to create a new repository?
-- Do you have examples of the types of repositories you have?
-- What tooling would you use outside of GitHub?
-- What GitHub features would you want to heavily utilize?
-- What administrative settings could be arranged to be helpful?

-#### Tooling

-- GitHub Pages
-- Git Flow vs GitHub Flow
-- Choosing tools in the development pipeline
-- Project Boards &  Milestones
-- Templates
-- Avoiding context changing
-- Using Pulse and Graphs
-- Protected branches
-- Avoiding duplicated code and work